 What is a Physics Professor?

-Job Description: Teach courses pertaining to the laws of matter and energy.
+Physics Professor Job Description Teach courses pertaining to the laws of matter and energy.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Participate in student recruitment, registration, and placement activities.